-The volume of Green-labelled investments includes a decrease or increase in an existing commitment for an existing client, a new commitment for an existing client, or a new commitment for a new client.
+The volume of Green-labelled new investments includes a decrease or increase in an existing commitment for an existing client, a new commitment for an existing client, or a new commitment for a new client.

-The volume of Green-labelled investments includes investments from FMO's own books, funds managed on behalf of public parties and mobilized funds.
+The volume of Green-labelled new investments includes investments from FMO's own books, funds managed on behalf of public parties and mobilized funds.

 Mobilized funds are amounts committed by third parties that are demonstrably mobilized by FMO including guarantees provided by third parties on investments in FMO's existing portfolio.

-Mobilized Green-labelled investments does not exclude participations that were on FMO's own books in earlier years and sold on to other investors in the reporting year.
-New investments also include the addition of unpaid interest to the outstanding principal amount of a loan ("interest capitalization").
+Mobilized investments exclude participations that were on FMO's own books in earlier years and sold on to other investors in the reporting year.

+New investments include the addition of unpaid interest to the outstanding principal amount of a loan ("interest capitalization").
 Interest capitalization occurs during a period where interest payments are being deferred due to the borrower's inability to meet its debt service obligation.

 FMO also reports on its Green-labelled investments at portfolio level.
-Ex-ante labelling is applied to both the volume of Green-labelled new investments and the Green-labelled committed portfolio ..
+Ex-ante labelling is applied to both the volume of Green-labelled new investments and the Green-labelled committed portfolio..
 Therefore, our criteria, the label process and documentation requirements are only enforced prior to providing a credit facility or making an equity investment.

-A deal team is responsible to assess its investments based on FMO's Green Principles and overall Definition.
+The deal team is responsible for assessing its investment based on FMO's Green Principles and overall Definition.
 All Green-labelled investments need to comply with two underlying Green Principles as described above.

-FMO is committed to move towards ex-post measurement of the impact it expects to generate during the upfront commitments.
+FMO is committed to move towards a label review process.
 This commitment is enforced by the sixth IFC Operating Principle for Impact Measurement which requires its signatories to monitor the progress of each investment in achieving impact against expectations and respond appropriately.